 - Might feel tight to runners with wider feet

 - Less-than-durable tread

-Hoka One One has added maximum cushioning to their Bondi 5, making for a very smooth ride.
+Hoka One One has added maximum cushioning to their Bondi 7, making for a very smooth ride.
 This cushioning makes it ideal for both long runs and recovery runs.
-Although it takes a little getting used to, the rocker built into the sole provides a nice transition from heel to toe.
+Although it takes a little getting used to, the rocker built into the sole provides a smooth transition while running.